 The owner of the policy uses his or her cash value as collateral for a policy loan to purchase products, pay off debt, or invest with.
 Policy loans are guaranteed and provide excellent liquidity.
 The money borrowed against is then repaid, with interest, back to the insurer, who credits it back to your policy’s cash account.

-It is this “recapturing” of interest that truly sets the infinite banking strategy of self-banking apart from ordinary life insurance.
+It is this “recapturing” of interest that truly sets the infinite banking strategy of self-banking apart from conventional financial advice.

 An Example of Infinite Banking in Practice

-Probably the most widespread example you will see when researching infinite banking strategies is buying a vehicle every five years.
+Probably the most widespread example you will see of how to become a banker with IBC is buying a vehicle every five years.
 Under this example, the cash value in the banking policy is used to purchase a vehicle.
 The policy loan is repaid by you, the borrower, to you, the banker.
 But you don’t just repay the loan, you repay the loan with interest.

 How this looks is, you borrow $25,000 from the insurer and are charged interest by the carrier, say at 5%.
 Certain carriers that are ideal for infinite banking or bank on yourself strategies continue to credit your full cash value account at the guaranteed rate plus potential dividends.
 This may be around 6-8% interest with certain companies in our current environment.
 That means your $25,000 in your cash account acting as collateral is getting positive arbitrage of around 1-3%.